Rayn322/Tag/README.md

 # Tag
- A minecraft server plugin that adds a game of tag.
+ A Minecraft server plugin that adds a game of tag.